Josef Greenfield - Counselling Psychologist, CBT therapist (BABCP accredited)

 2. Working with young adults (16-25): 2007-current

 I have a degree in Psychology (University of Leeds, 1985) and later I completed an extensive 4-year postgraduate training programme at the University of Roehampton to become a Chartered Counselling Psychologist.
-This required the completion of 2 Postgraduate Diplomas and a Masters (MSc) qualification, which achieved a distinction.
+This is perhaps the most rigourous and extensive counselling training available, reinforced with the backbone of skills as a practising psychologist.

 Areas of counselling I deal with